The world needs fixers.

 What We've Achieved

-- We've worked with over 11,300 students from more than 65 universities to create awesome repair guides.
+We've worked with over 19,000 students from 80 universities to create awesome repair guides.

 Students have created more than 30,000 guides on 6,000 consumer products.

 Student-created guides have helped over 60 million people looking for repair documentation.